 For many thinking of starting their own businesses, the fear of finding clients can paralyze them enough to sabotage their efforts.
 Cold calling prospects can make some of us break out in a cold sweat.
 One of the things that I learned early on in my business start-up days is that there are other ways to find clients.

 When you have worked in corporate America for your entire career, one of the skills you probably didn’t learn was how to network.
 As a business owner, networking is one of the best ways to get clients.
 And today, adding social networking to the mix makes your ability to find business that much easier.

-One of the first things I did when I launched the business was to join BNI (Business Network International).
+One of the first things I did when I launched my business was to join BNI (Business Network International).
 Some people feel that it doesn’t work.
 But when you are starting a business, BNI gives you many benefits: